raspberrypilearning/charting-champions/en/step_2.md

 --- /task ---

-When you store something it gets an **index**: a number that tells you the item's position in the list.
+When you store something in a list it gets an **index**.
+An index is a number that tells you an item's position in a list.
 List indexes start from `0`, instead of `1`.

 --- task ---